colton123e/supra-crud-app/README.md

 - **Database** SQLite
 - **Communication** RESTful APIs

-## Automatic Startup
+## Automatic Startup - Dev (Local)

 ---

+Start by cloning the git reop with `git clone`

-To start the app automatically, run the `run.sh` script using either of the following commands:
+To start the app automatically in a dev environment, run the `run.sh` script using either of the following commands:

 `./run.sh`
 or